viveksapkal2793/Socket-Programming-Project/README.md

 # Networked Chat, File Transfer, and Quiz Application

 This project repository contains a set of Python scripts that enable communication between clients and a server over a network.
-The application supports group chat functionality, file transfer capabilities, and the ability to conduct quizzes.
+The application supports group chat functionality, file transfer capabilities, and the ability to conduct quizzes over a command line interface.

 ## Setup and Usage